Rishabh-git10/Medical-Reasoning-Finetuning/README.md

 1. **Dataset Loading**: The dataset is loaded using the Hugging Face `datasets` library and split into training and validation subsets.
 2. **Data Preprocessing**: Input data is tokenized and formatted to include the question, reasoning, and response for causal language modeling.
-3. **Model Fine-tuning**: The `bert-base-cased` model is fine-tuned using a training loop with customized hyperparameters.
+3. **Model Fine-tuning**: The `gpt2` model is fine-tuned using a training loop with customized hyperparameters.
 4. **Evaluation and Inference**: The trained model is tested and used to generate responses to unseen medical queries.